finnthedawg/ml_regressions/README.md

   <img width="350"  src="./figures/figureinitial_5.png">
 </p>

-A polynomial logistic linear regression model was created due to the polynomial and discreet nature of the data.
+In the third dataset, I also used a polynomial logistic linear regression model due to the polynomial and discreet nature of the data.

 ```
 poly_count = 10